The Importance of Sound Doctrine Pastor A. W. Weckeman

 The crucial need of the hour is for leaders like the men of Issachar, “men that had understanding of the times, to know what Israel ought to do…” (1Chron.
 12:32).
 Many of today’s pastors and Bible teachers are failing to adequately equip the saints to meet the extraordinary challenges of these perilous times.

-Much of today’s Bible teaching is shallow, lacking the necessary “spiritual understanding” to perfect the saints for battle; leaving God’s people unable to discern and resist the forces of darkness working in and through our depraved, secular society.
+Much of today’s Bible teaching is shallow, lacking the necessary “spiritual understanding” to perfect and prepare the saints for battle; leaving God’s people unable to discern and resist the forces of darkness working in and through our depraved, secular society.

 For example, in our present self-centered culture, the doctrine of “self-denial” is a major stumbling block to spiritual growth.